 - 7.5.1 Shirley Town Centre is the Borough's second largest shopping centre and an important centre for commercial activity and services to a broad local catchment.
 The Centre faces competition from nearby out of centre retailing in the A34 corridor and from increased offer in Solihull Town Centre.
 It is a long, linear centre arranged either side of the A34, with a number of foodstores anchoring mini-clusters.
 It has a variety of convenience and comparison goods retailers and continues to maintain its vitality and viability.
 The Centre lacks a substantial retail core that will help to provide a 'heart' for the Centre that could strengthen its competitive position.
 To remedy this weakness the Council has granted planning permission to 'Parkgate' a mixed use scheme anchored by a food-based superstore and including a variety of comparison retail units designed to meet modern retailer requirements and residential accommodation.
 The scheme will also improve links to Shirley Park as an important local amenity that could improve the attractiveness of the Centre to shoppers.
-The Solihull retail, leisure and offices study shows capacity for the scheme at anticipated time of opening and thereafter some limited capacity for further comparison retailing. - 7.5.2 Near to the Town Centre on the corner of Haslucks Green Road and Stratford road is the former PowerGen offices site.
+The Solihull Retail, Leisure and Offices study shows capacity for the scheme at anticipated time of opening and thereafter some limited capacity for further comparison retailing. - 7.5.2 Near to the Town Centre on the corner of Haslucks Green Road and Stratford road is the former PowerGen offices site.
 The site has been vacant for well over a decade but the development of Parkgate could stimulate interest in its development.
 The Council's published development brief for the site encourages complementary mixed use development that can include residential, commercial and leisure uses.
 Substantial retail development will be resisted because it could take trade out of the Centre and would be more appropriately located within the Centre. - 7.5.3 Chelmsley Wood Town Centre is the main centre for North Solihull and is an important centre of commercial activity and services and for its public transport accessibility.
 The main part is a purpose built precinct that opened in 1971 to serve the Birmingham overspill estates that are now part of North Solihull.
 The performance of the Centre deteriorated between 1998 and 2006 but then improved following increased investment in and management of the Centre.
 The Centre is anchored by a recently constructed food-based superstore that is part of other improvements that have included a new library, housing/social services offices, bus interchange and public realm improvements.
 Further limited comparison retail development is also proposed.
-The Solihull retail, leisure and offices study shows sufficient retail floorspace capacity to support an ongoing programme of modernisation and extension of the Centre to secure it regeneration and provide an attractive focus for the local community.
+The Solihull Retail, Leisure and Offices study shows sufficient retail floorspace capacity to support an ongoing programme of modernisation and extension of the Centre to secure it regeneration and provide an attractive focus for the local community.
 New development can bring opportunities to strengthen the role of the Centre in serving the community by improving links to North Solihull and to nearby open spaces.

-Challenge B - Addressing Affordable Housing Needs across the Borough

-Challenge C - Sustaining the Attractiveness of the Borough for people who live, work and invest in Solihull

-Challenge D - Securing Sustainable Economic Growth.

-Challenge H - Increasing Accessibility and Encouraging Sustainable Travel
+- Challenge A Reducing Inequalities in the Borough - Challenge B Addressing Affordable Housing Needs across the Borough - Challenge C Sustaining the Attractiveness of the Borough for people who live, work and invest in Solihull - Challenge D Securing Sustainable Economic Growth. - Challenge F Climate Change - Challenge H Increasing Accessibility and Encouraging Sustainable Travel